stanislav-tsaplev/super_expressive/README.md

 [=] **`.optional`**

-Assert that the proceeding element may or may not be matched.
+Asserts that the proceeding element may or may not be matched.

 **Example:**
 ```py